The ABCs of Life at Saint David’s

 The monthly church newsletter which is posted to the church website and mailed to parishioners without e-mail.
 Copies are also available at the church.

-Worship and social programs for young people age 13 years through high school.
+Worship and social programs for young people in grades 4-12.